 2. A Stress-Free (and Often Cheaper) Alternative

-Eloping doesn’t just ease emotional pressure—it can dramatically cut down on costs too.
+Eloping doesn’t just ease emotional pressure—it can dramatically cut down on the costs of your special day too.
 Consider the average wedding price tag:

 ExpenseTraditional WeddingElopement Wedding